RIVIXI

 To bypass the physical limits of classical DSP, the RIVIXI AI platform implements a hybrid topological approach that analyzes the spectral and temporal signatures of the sound rather than absolute time delays.
 The system integrates two complementary neural network architectures:

-5.1 One-Dimensional Acoustic Wave Analysis (1D-CNN)
+5.1 One-Dimensional Acoustic Wave Analysis (Edge AI Classifier)

-5.2 Two-Dimensional Computer Vision (2D-CNN)
+5.2 Two-Dimensional Computer Vision (Cloud Spectrogram Classifier)

 Below is the visualization of the input features for both AI approaches: